TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/06 - Joshua/Joshua 9/Joshua 9.18.md

 ---

-And the children of Israel smote them not, because the princes of the congregation had sworn unto them by Jehovah, the God of Israel.
-And all the congregation murmured against the princes.
+The children of Israel didn't strike them, because the princes of the congregation had sworn to them by Yahweh, the God of Israel.
+All the congregation murmured against the princes.